GSI-HPC/xrootd_xcache_setup/readme.md

 ## Description

-An XRootD - Vagrant setup using multiple XRootD data servers running a prometheus exporter for xrdmonitor
+A XRootD setup using different XCache proxies via the http and xrootd protocols

 ## dependencies